-We have now completed four separate research studies examining the efficacy of the BRAVE-ONLINE Program for children and adolescents, among other publications.
+We have now completed five separate research studies examining the efficacy of the BRAVE-ONLINE Program for children and adolescents.

 Please see below for summaries of these studies.